abrar-fahim/weardrobe/README.md

 - [ ] fix ui of ipad
 - [ ] everything with blogs
 - [ ] delete posts, delete comments
+- [ ] replace touchable opacities with native feedback if android